codeclimate/platform/SPEC.md

 ## Engine Config File

-All engines must include a `engine.json` file at `/engine.json`.
+All engines must include an `engine.json` file at `/engine.json`.
 This file includes information that is necessary for the analysis runtime and metadata about the engine.
 Here is an example config:

 ```
 {